Serge Apprentice Kathleen McAlister shares her top reasons to join Serge as an Apprentice.

 It’s funny looking back at pictures now and recognizing that dead look in my eyes for what it was—not exhaustion, a new country, a tropical climate, but a virus.

-The day after our return from Uganda, I travelled from Dublin to Kilkenny for my church’s annual weekend away, still shattered (a great alternative to “exhausted”), a little sick, and sporting a brand new haircut I had given myself.
+The day after our return from Uganda, I traveled from Dublin to Kilkenny for my church’s annual weekend away, still shattered (a great alternative to “exhausted”), a little sick, and sporting a brand new haircut I had given myself.

 The joy and love with which I was greeted by people from the church actually broke me open.